Datron 4910 series DC voltage reference repair

 Construction type Rugged half-rack module Rugged ¼-rack module Full-width 19” rack frame Rugged half-rack module

-Active thermal compensation Yes, +45° C oven assembly LTZ1000 internal oven
+Active thermal compensation Yes, +45° C oven assembly LTZ1000 internal on-chip oven

 Temperature sensor for monitoring Yes No